Jamal40/CompanyAPI/README.md

 8. Tested the authentication and they wereking well.

+10. Handled CORS to be able to access the app from another independet app.

 9. I added a flavour to the project, so I tried to consume these APIs using Angular App.

 10. Angular app is secured using ASP.Net Core Authentication.